St Bartholomew's Hospital: Nuffield Health

 In 2018, Nuffield Health, a not-for-profit healthcare organisation, was granted planning permission to redevelop the former pathology and residential staff quarters building into a new private hospital.
 It is the only private hospital in the City of London, and has 48 beds and 4 operating theatres.
 It opened in 2022, at a cost of £60 million.
 It is physically and operationally separate from the rest of the hospital, and known as Nuffield Health at St Bartholomew's Hospital.
+In autumn 2025, Nuffield Health announced that they were selling back the lease of Nuffield Health at St Bartholomew's Hospital to Barts Health NHS Trust, with the handover planned for December 2025.
+The site will be repurposed by Bart's Health as a dedicated breast cancer centre of excellence, to be opened in early 2026.

 Teaching

 In 1843, St Bartholomew's Hospital Medical College was established to train medics although considered to have been started by John Abernethy when the hospital built a theatre for his lectures at the beginning of the century.
-In 1995 the college, along with that attached to the Royal London, merged into Queen Mary University of London, but maintains a distinctive identity to this day.
+In 1995 the college, along with that attached to the Royal London, merged into Queen Mary University of London, but maintains a distinctive identity.
 It is now known as Barts and The London School of Medicine and Dentistry.
 It occupies some space at the Barts site in Farringdon, with a presence a short walk away at Charterhouse Square.
 The main preclinical teaching domain of the medical school is at Whitechapel in the award-winning Blizard Building.

 The present School of Nursing and Midwifery was formed in 1994 from merging the Schools from St Bartholomew's Hospital and the Royal London Hospital to become the St Bartholomew School of Nursing & Midwifery.
 In 1995 the new School was incorporated into the City University.
 Both Schools have a strong and respected history dating back over 120 years and have produced many nurse leaders and educators.
 The School has since been incorporated into the School of Health Sciences, City University London.